3 Ways to Learn How to Trust Your Feelings as a Recovering Codependent

 Codependency can develop in a number of ways.
 You don’t have to be overtly abused or neglected in childhood to become codependent.

 However, you may have learned from a trusted adult that your feelings did not matter due to some dysfunction in the family unit.
 And, if you didn’t go along with the others, you risked losing their love and acceptance which is essential to healthy development.
+As a result, you repressed your emotions and accepted that you were less important, or not worthy of having your feelings validated.

 For instance, a highly sensitive child may be singled out for being, “too sensitive”.
 In this way, they are taught that their feelings are wrong.
 Unfortunately, they come to believe that they can’t trust their inner voice.
 They may also have difficulty forming authentic bonds with people later in life which can cause low self-esteem.